thegedge/flowgraph/README.md

 # flowgraph

-Generate a SQLite database containing a call graph for your Ruby code.
+Simplifies recording and analyzing a call graph from your Ruby code.

 ## Installation